 How Do I Trade With Ichimoku Cloud Trading System?

-- Traders keep an eye on whether price is above, below, or inside the Kumo cloud
+- Identify whether price is above, below, or inside the Kumo cloud

-- Keep a close eye at the Tenkan-sen or conversion line and Kijun-sen base lines location.
+- Watch the Tenkan-sen or conversion line and Kijun-sen base lines location.

 - Define the overall trend using the cloud